FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/single-hit-redirect.md

  ```

 ### Search from different locations
-The solution above works in general, but it has one flaw which might be fine-tuned, especially if used application framework is dedicated for creating non-SPA applications.
+The solution above works in general, but it has one flaw which may have to be fine-tuned, especially if your application framework is dedicated to creating non-SPA applications.
 Since `ff_redirect_on` flag is already set to `0`, next exact search will not be redirected.
-This might not be desired behaviour, because next search might be called from the page user is currently on so setting only one flag will not cover this case.
+This might not be desired behaviour, because the next search might be called from the page the user is currently on.
+Setting only one flag will not cover this case.
 What could help is to set an additional flag that says which page the `ff_redirect_on` flag was set to `0`, and to prevent redirection only if the current location is identical to the one stored in the warehouse, which means that the user has returned to the previous page.

  ```javascript